Actindo-AG/Documentation/Payments/UserInterface/02a_ListPaymentsAndCaptures.md

    If you click the checkbox in the header, all entries in the list are selected.
 The editing toolbar shows then all actions you can perform on several entries.

 - [REFUND]
    Click this button to refund the payment manually, so that the order process can be continued.
 If desired, you can select several transactions at once.
-For detailed information, see [Refund payment and capture](../Operation/02_ManagePaymentsAndCaptures.md#refund-payment-and-capture-transaction).
+For detailed information, see [Refund payment and capture transaction](../Operation/02_ManagePaymentsAndCaptures.md#refund-payment-and-capture-transaction).

 - [VOID]
    Click this button to invalidate the transaction for the Actindo database.
 For detailed information, see [Void payment and capture transaction](../Operation/02_ManagePaymentsAndCaptures.md#void-payment-and-capture-transaction).